stuffedwombat/stuffedwombat.github.io/qa.md

 [back](thinking)

+*@MineTimelapser ask:*
+### Are there any parts of game development you feel don’t get as much attention as they should?
+The churn.
+The long middle.
+The endless stumbling without perceiveable progress.

+There's that middle section of a project, after you've set up the foundations but before you're wrapping it all up, where nothing seems to really progress.
+It's as if you're crawling toward a goal on the horizon but every meter you gain with bleeding nails just shows you how far you still have to go.

 *@SomeVolp asks:*
 ### What is the most boring and the most exciting task during the development of your game(s)?
 I can't remember any tasks of the recent developments that was boring.
 Stuff gets difficult and directionless and discouraging but... boring?
 No.